sanssushi/scala-exercises/README.md

 you find an implementation of [Semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) composed of simpler effects in `Effects.scala`.
 The equivalent cats-effect version of simple effects written there are referenced in the scaladoc, if available.
+Some common effects and utils are put into object `F`.
+A demo use case (controlled concurrent file access) can be found in `Main`.

 The use of a generic effect type `F[_]` allows to focus on the abstract structure and remove the specifics of concrete effect types as much as possible.
 (And as a side effect the code will run on different effect systems.)

-The effect composition is shown in `Effects.scala`.
-Some common effects and utils are put into object `F`.
-A demo use case (controlled concurrent file access) can be found in `Main`.